 Irina’s research aims to identify patterns of typical and atypical language development in bilingual children.
 To that end, her doctoral research has explored morpheme marking and cross-language interactions in preschool-aged bilinguals.
 Most recently, this includes an eye-tracking study that allows for a sensitive investigation of how bilingual children with varying language skills scaffold information across their two languages.
-This word is funded by an NIDCD F31 predoctoral fellowship.
+This work is funded by an NIDCD F31 predoctoral fellowship.
 In addition to her research, Irina is currently completing her clinical fellowship at San Diego State University’s Speech and Language Clinic.
 To contact Irina, please email firstname.lastname@example.org.”

 Philip’s current projects include phonological influences on tense morpheme production in linguistically-diverse populations along with word-final treatment options for children with co-morbid speech and language impairment.
 Philip’s funding has been provided by an NIH T32DC007361-08 (2015-2016; 2017-2018) and Lipinsky Fellowship in Language and Communicative Disorders (2016-2017).